 Some tenants, whose income has increased, may also be eligible for participation in the Employment Incentive Scheme.

 Outside of normal renewal periods you must inform us within 28 days should people move in or out of your house or either of the following applies:

-Even if you have advised Centrelink, you still need to advise Territory Housing.
+Even if you have advised Centrelink, you still need to advise Department of Housing.

 Household size determines the size of house you are allocated and therefore, the market rent.
 If people move in or out of your house you must inform us within 28 days.

 Department of Housing has a responsibility to ensure that public housing is allocated appropriately to tenant need and that housing stock is available for allocation to applicants on the wait list.
 If you are occupying a dwelling above your entitlement household size (i.e. one person in a three bedroom house) you may be asked to transfer to a property more suited to your household size.

 The amount of bond is dependent on whether you are eligible to receive a rental rebate and if you receive an aged-pension.

 For tenants who receive a rental rebate, the bond is equivalent to two weeks of rebated rent and two weeks market rent applicable to the dwelling.
 Aged-pensioners’ bond is equivalent to four weeks rebated rent.